Aysenur Sonmez Kara

-Ayşenur Sönmez Kara joined the Ali Vural Ak Center for Global Islamic Studies in 2019.
-She received her Master’s degree in Middle East and Islamic Studies program at George Mason University in 2018.
-She earned her B.A. degree in International Relations from Uludağ University in Turkey.
-She was awarded an M.A. in the Sociology of Religion at the Faculty of Theology from same university.
-She also studied at the University of Siegen, Germany as an Erasmus exchange student during her sophomore year.
-Previously, she worked as a research assistant at the Center for Turkish Studies at the Middle East Institute in D.C.
-Her research interests include Syrian refugees in Turkey, secularization among Muslims, and the Islamic intellectual tradition.
+She holds a Master’s degree in Middle East and Islamic Studies from George Mason University and a B.A. in International Relations and an M.A. in the Sociology of Religion from Uludağ University in Türkiye, where she also participated in an Erasmus exchange program at the University of Siegen, Germany.
+She previously worked as a research assistant at the Center for Turkish Studies at the Middle East Institute in Washington, D.C.

 Book chapter